TheDude-gh/heroes3mapscan/README.md

   Big thanks to team working on **[VCMI project](https://vcmi.eu/)**, which sources I used to study map structure of Heroes III and WOG.

-  As for HOTA map structure, I had to decode it more or less myself, but there was not many differences anyway.
+  Thanks to HOTA team for providing vital information about HOTA map format updates.

   Also thanks to some unnamed another PHP Heroes III map reader I found on web, which also helped with understanding Heroes III maps.